Fast track your treatment

-Gynaecological cancers are also sadly common – according to the charity Eve Appeal, 21,000 women receive a diagnosis each year.
+Gynaecological cancers are also sadly common – according to the Royal College of Obstetricians and Gynaecologists, more than 21,000 women receive a diagnosis each year.
 Therefore, it is vital that gynaecological issues are fully investigated when they arise.

 Depending on your personal and physical circumstance, your Consultant gynaecologist may provide advice, organise tests, perform examinations or even recommend surgery.
 Gynaecology clinics can also provide advice on options for contraception and treat disorders during the early stages of pregnancy.

 You might also want to discuss contraception with a gynaecologist, or speak to them about the early stages of pregnancy.